 She adds, “My family and I got very anxious about this situation and on the recommendation of a local doctor decided to visit Dr. Anthony Pais at Cytecare for treatment.
 It has been a miraculous experience since the time I have been here.
 I have got the best doctor and the best treatment, my pathogenic condition is under good control and my physical condition has improved, through a series of treatments.
 Cancer changes your life, Sometimes for the better.”

 The word ‘cyte’ is derived from the Greek word, ‘kytos’, which means cell.
 We represent care at a cellular level.

 Our principle is, Fighting Cancer the Right Way.
-Cytecare provides highly specialized, modern diagnostic services, treatment and care for Cancer.
+Cytecare provides highly specialized, modern cancer diagnostic services, treatment and cancer care.
 We believe and understand that every cancer is different and hence, specialized treatment is necessary to be provided for each.
 We are practitioners of researched cancer care methodologies, owing to which, our multi-disciplinary team of clinicians is strongly guided by national as well as global protocols such as the National Comprehensive Cancer Network (NCCN), European Society for Medical Oncology (ESMO), National Health Service (NHS), Indian Council of Medical Research (ICMR) and Tata Memorial Hospital.
-Cytecare promotes deeper understanding of individuals and their treatments.
+Cytecare promotes a deeper understanding of individuals and their treatments.